You’re onto a winning business idea that saves time, solves problems and yes – even changes lives for your ideal customers.

 By knowing what’s going on at each stage and what buyers are thinking at each stage, you can work out exactly how to focus your marketing efforts (and budget!) for the best results.

-The chart below is an example of what each stage of the journey looks like:
+The chart below offers a more detailed example of what each stage of the journey looks like:

 Now you need to fill your sales pipeline by grabbing the attention of your target audience.